-The only information we collect relates to the referrers, clients, volunteers and supporters with whom we work.
+The information we collect relates to the referrers, clients, volunteers and supporters with whom we interact.
 We will always try to be clear, honest and open whenever we collect and use personal data.
-The bullet points below detail the different reasons why we may collect and use personal data.
+The bullet points below detail the different types of personal data we may collect, and the reasons why we do so.

 Like all organisations in the UK, we need a lawful basis to collect and use personal data.
 The law allows for six legitimate purposes which organisations can rely on to legally process people’s personal data.
-Of these, only two are relevant to BBB for the type of activities listed above:
+Of these, two are relevant to BBB for the type of activities listed above:

-All requests for items come in to BBB as referrals on behalf of the client – the onus is on the referrer to make the client aware of how their data will be used by us (detailed on the referral form), and to indicate that this consent has been given by ticking the appropriate box.
+All requests for items come to BBB as referrals on behalf of the client – the onus is on the referrer to make the client aware of how their data will be used by us (as detailed on the referral form), and to indicate that this consent has been given by ticking the appropriate box.

 b) information is processed on it being a legitimate interest for us to do so: the law allows personal data to be legally collected and used by an organisation if it is necessary for a legitimate business (or in our case charitable) interest of the organisation – as long as its use is fair and balanced and does not unduly impact the rights of the individual concerned.
 This basis covers the majority of the personal information we collect.

 Our ‘legitimate interests’ means delivery of our charitable aims, which include:

-- to provide essential baby, child or household items to local families in financial hardship;
+• to provide essential baby, child or household items to local families in financial hardship;

-- to signpost or refer families to other local sources of support as necessary;
+• to signpost or refer families to other local sources of support as necessary.

-When we use clients’ personal information, we will always consider if it is fair and balanced to do so and whether it would be within their reasonable expectations that we would use their data in this way.
+When we use clients’ or others’ personal information, we will always consider if it is fair and balanced to do so and whether it would be within their reasonable expectations that we would use their data in this way.

 We remove personal data from our systems in line with our data retention policy below.
 The length of time each category of data will be retained will vary on how long we need to process it, the reason it is collected, and in line with any statutory requirements.
-After this point the data will either be deleted or rendered anonymous.
+After this time, the data will either be deleted or rendered anonymous.

 We will keep client records for a period of 5 years, to ensure we can provide further assistance if a client subsequently needs our help, and for regulatory and audit purposes to ensure we are able to manage any future complaints and enquiries.
-It is important for our work that we are able to see the history of interactions with a particular client, the items we have provided for them, the volunteers who worked on the referral etc.
+It is important for our work that we are able to see the history of interactions with a particular client, the items we have provided for them, the team members who worked on the referral etc.

-The only time that we would share a client’s information with another organisation are if we were to make a referral on their behalf to enable them to access services we are not able to provide e.g. to Foodbank.
+The only time that we would share a client’s information with another organisation would be if we were to make a referral on their behalf to enable them to access services we are not able to provide e.g. to Foodbank.
 We will always obtain client’s specific and individual consent to such referrals before making them and will document this communication on our secure database for reference.

 Where we are using clients’ personal information based on their consent, they have the right to withdraw that consent at any time.
 The law also gives them a number of other rights in relation to their personal data – see below.
-Please contact us by emailing firstname.lastname@example.org and we will amend the necessary details accordingly.
+Please contact us by emailing firstname.lastname@example.org or email@example.com and we will amend the necessary details accordingly.

 Right of access: clients can write us asking what information we hold on them and to request a copy of that information.
 We have 30 days to comply once we are satisfied they have rights to see the requested records and we have successfully confirmed their identity.